Zachary Werenski Game Preview: Blue Jackets vs. Bruins

 Werenski Season Stats Insights

-- In 20 games this season, Werenski has a plus-minus of +1, while averaging 23:28 on the ice per game.

-- Werenski has scored a goal in one of 20 games this year.
+- Werenski has a goal in one of his 23 games playedthis season, but has yet to post a multi-goal effort.

-- In 11 of 20 games this season, Werenski has registered a point, including two games with two or more points.
+- In 13 of 23 games this season, Werenski has registered a point, and three of those games included multiple points.

-- Werenski has an assist in 11 of 20 games this season, with multiple assists in one of them.
+- Werenski has had an assist in a game 13 times this season over 23 games played, with multiple assists in two games.

-- Werenski's odds on his points prop carry an implied probability of 50% that he hits the over.
+- Werenski's implied probability to go over his point total is 50% based on the odds.

-- There is an implied probability of 43.5% of Werenski going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Werenski has an implied probability of 43.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.